cowqer/-data-collection-service/README.md

 #or
 ./runtest.sh
 ```
-# Add to environment   please modify the path to the really path of your device
+# Add to environment
-## !!!
+## !!!please modify " the path to " into the really path of your device
 ```
 export LD_LIBRARY_PATH=
 /'the/path/to'/data-collection-service/lib/mqtt/amd64: \